 Three weeks ago, I celebrated my eight-year anniversary of being on the road.
 On the warm morning of July 26, 2006, I left home for a year-long trip around the world.
 I didn’t return until 18 months later.

 I thought I’d be happy going back to cubicle life when I returned.
-I’d put my MBA to good use, promote renewable energy, and head down the path towards the American dream (job, wife, house, retirement, etc.).
-But the moment I sat back down in that cubicle, I realized office work wasn’t for me, and, a few months later, I was back on the road facing an uncertain future.
+I’d put my MBA to good use, promote renewable energy, and head down the path toward the American dream (job, wife, house, retirement, etc.).
+But the moment I sat back down in that cubicle, I realized office work wasn’t for me, and a few months later, I was back on the road facing an uncertain future.

 As I move into my ninth year of being a nomad, I wanted to share some of the defining moments I’ve experienced on the road:

 Living on an island in Thailand

 When I was first in Thailand in 2006, my friend told me to join her in Ko Lipe, a hidden paradise way more beautiful than the touristy Ko Phi Phi I was on.
-So, listening, I made the then-long journey (now you can take a speedboat) and stepped onto an island that I’d come to call home.
+So I made the then-long journey (now you can take a speedboat) and stepped onto an island that I’d come to call home.
 On the way over, I met a cranky Irishman, an English couple, and a German couple.
 I expected to stay on the island three days.
 A month later, I was tearfully waving my group good-bye as I boarded the boat back to the mainland.
-We had all become wrapped up in our own version of The Beach, never wanting to leave an island devoid of paved roads and tourists where our days were full of eating Thai food, learning the language, befriending the locals, reading, relaxing, and snorkeling every corner of the island.
+We had all become wrapped up in our own version of The Beach, never wanting to leave an island devoid of paved roads and tourists, where our days were full of eating Thai food, learning the language, befriending the locals, reading, relaxing, and snorkeling every corner of the island.

 While I’ve since grown apart from most of the people whose company I enjoyed on the island (though the English couple and I remain incredibly close), the month I spent on Ko Lipe remains my greatest memory from all my travels.